Non-Christian Testimony?

 Pliny's ignorance of Christians

-At the age of 17 Pliny inherited his uncle's extensive estates (the elder Pliny had died in the eruption of Vesuvius).
+At the age of 17 Pliny inherited his uncle's extensive estates after the elder Pliny died in the eruption of Vesuvius.
 Rich and talented, and with impeccable connections to the highest echelons of the Roman state, Pliny began a distinguished career.
 He served on the imperial staff in Syria, a centre – one is led to believe – of energetic Christian activity, but again it left no mark on Pliny.

 Rising rapidly through the ranks of quaestor, tribune and praetor, while still in his thirties the bright young aristocrat was appointed state prosecutor at four major public trials of provincial governors.
-Such a career would have made any incumbent aware of "persecution" of Christians, if indeed there had ever been any.
+Such a career would have made any incumbent aware of "persecution" of Christians, if indeed there had ever been any such thing.
 But Pliny reports none of it.

 Curious, is it not, that such a well-placed, well-educated Roman grandee, directly and intimately involved in the Roman judicial system at the highest levels, and a friend of historians Tacitus and Suetonius, should – in the second decade of the 2nd century – remain so ignorant of Christians and the persecution of them – unless, that is, they were nothing other than an obscure, and insignificant bunch of fanatics and the "persecution" is a fable?